DustinMcGilvray/Bamazon-App/README.md

 * View Product Sales by Department - displays a summarized table with department_id, department_name, over_head_costs, product_sales, and total_profit.
 * Create New Department - will allow entirely new Departments to be created for Bamazon.

+## INSTALL
+1. Clone Repository to your machine.
+2. Make sure mySQL Workbench is installed on your machine.
+If not, vist [mySQL](https://dev.mysql.com/downloads/windows/installer/8.0.html)
+3. Create the database in mySQL with the schema file provided.
+4. Use the npm install command in the command line to install the dependencies from the package.json file.

+## USE
+1. Using the Command Line, navigate to the root file and input:
+* node bamazonCustomer.js - This will run the Customer Side.
+* node bamazonManger.js - This will run the Manager Side.
+* node bamazonSupervisor.js - This will run the Supervisor Side.
+2. Follow the Prompts on the screen.